sybrew/the-seo-framework/readme.txt

 		* Bing still uses the sitemap protocol as before, they only dropped pinging thereof.
 		* Bing reads `/robots.txt` and looks for the sitemap's location there.
 They and all significant search engines automatically read the sitemap periodically without relying on pinging.
 		* We have plans to support IndexNow, but for Now, you can Index via IndexNow using the official [IndexNow plugin](https://wordpress.org/plugins/indexnow/).
 As someone who can distinguish WordPress.com from WordPress.org, we'll bring you a properly programmed version later this year, though likely via a Premium extension.
+	* bbPress 2.5.14 and below are no longer supported for topic tag title and description generation.
+Please update to bbPress 2.6.9 or later for the best experience.
+		* bbPress 2.6 rectified the query detection, so TSF works automatically with that.
 * **Changed:**
 	* TODO We now use `YYYY-MM-DDThh:mm:ssTZD` instead of `YYYY-MM-DDThh:mmTZD` for full dates.
 	* The optimized sitemap now orders hierarchical post types by last modified date instead of first publishing date, akin to how it already ordered nonhierarchical post types.